tayden1990/bioinformatic-python-alignment-muscle5/README.md

 muscle5 -super5 input.fasta -output aligned.fasta
 ```

+#### Integration with Other Bioinformatics Tools

+This tool works seamlessly with other bioinformatics software:

+**Phylogenetic Analysis Workflow:**
+1. Align sequences using Muscle5 Sequence Alignment Tool
+2. Export in PHYLIP format
+3. Build phylogenetic trees using RAxML, IQ-TREE, or PhyML
+4. Visualize trees with FigTree or iTOL

+**Primer Design Pipeline:**
+1. Align target sequences with Muscle5 Sequence Alignment Tool
+2. Identify conserved regions using Conservation Analysis
+3. Export regions to Primer3 or PrimerBLAST
+4. Verify primer specificity with electronic PCR

+**Metagenomics Classification:**
+1. Align unknown sequences with reference database using Super5
+2. Export alignment in compatible format
+3. Use Kraken2, MEGAN, or other classification tools
+4. Visualize taxonomic assignments

 ## Example Data

 Sample FASTA files are provided in the `example_data` directory to help you get started.

+- `example.fasta`: Small set of 5 sequences for testing basic functionality
+- `covid_variants.fasta`: SARS-CoV-2 variant sequences for comparing mutations

+### Example Analysis Walkthrough

+**COVID-19 Variant Analysis:**
+1. Load `covid_variants.fasta` from the example_data directory
+2. Select "Stratified Ensemble" for higher confidence alignment
+3. Run the alignment
+4. In the Visualization tab, observe the highlighted SNPs that indicate mutations
+5. Switch to Conservation Analysis to identify regions conserved across all variants
+6. Export the alignment in FASTA format for further analysis

 ## Troubleshooting